-Early results: no party secures majority in Moldova ballot
+Early results: No party secures majority in Moldova ballot

 “We need to start from the top and then (change) elementary schools and kindergartens, and then we need a good health” system, she said.

-But Vladimir Plahotniuc, the Democratic Party chief and the country’s de-facto leader, on Sunday insisted the ruling party had brought “order and discipline” through its economic policies.
+But Vladimir Plahotniuc, the Democratic Party chief and the country’s de facto leader, insisted Sunday that the ruling party had brought “order and discipline” through its economic policies.

 Despite that claim, an estimated 1 million Moldovans have moved abroad to find jobs, mainly in the EU and Russia.